 Processes and tools are cumbersome at times

 Keep up the good work

-I applied through an employee referral.
-The process took 6+ weeks.
-I interviewed at Rackspace (Hayes, England) in April 2018.
+I applied online.
+The process took 3+ months.
+I interviewed at Rackspace (Hayes, England) in March 2012.